jobrouter/typo3-process/Documentation/introduction.rst

 Current limitations
 ===================

-- Only process table fields can be used in the form finisher.
+*  Only process table fields can be used in the form finisher.
 Subtable fields are not handled by now.
-- Only text and integer types are available for process table fields in the process link configuration.
+*  Only text, integer and attachment types are available for process table fields in the process link configuration.

 .. _release-management: